 Sure, there’s probably better camera today (in fact, I KNOW there are) but for what I paid for this, I’m very happy indeed.

 The quality is great, plus there’s the video capabilities.

-The way it syncs with DropBox over WI-FI has been an absolute delight for me, because it means not messing about with iTunes and a USB cable.
+The way it syncs with DropBox and Google Drive over WI-FI has been an absolute delight for file transfer.

 Another cool feature of the iPhone is the voice memo app!